 Eat + Drink

-As the second part of our series of guest food bloggers (Jamie Lauren being our first), 7x7 welcomes food stylist Katie Christ.
+As the second part of our series of guest food bloggers, 7x7 welcomes food stylist Katie Christ.
 Katie worked as Culinary Producer for the first season of Top Chef and in 2008, she won the first ever Food Network Challenge for food stylists.
 Tune in to get a taste of Katie's inspirations as she eats and drinks her way through our fair city.